Maximizing your Social Security retirement benefits can help you achieve your financial goals.

 Many people have both practical and emotional considerations regarding when to claim Social Security, a system many of us pay into our entire working lives.
 Still, you should consider your complete financial picture in retirement before making such a big decision, however.

 Maximizing your benefits, which can include postponing when you begin claiming, can help you in achieving other financial goals in retirement, such as estate planning and gifting, paying for health care expenses and giving back through philanthropy.
 Here’s what to keep in mind when considering when to claim and how to use your benefits.

 Who can claim Social Security benefits?
 Generally, you’re eligible to receive benefits if you’ve worked and paid Social Security taxes for at least 10 years prior to claiming your retirement benefits.
 For each year you work and pay into Social Security through taxes, you earn a minimum of four credits toward your benefits, meaning you need a minimum of 40 credits to qualify.

 Though you can begin collecting Social Security benefits as early as age 62, doing so may cost you, as your permanent benefit amount could be reduced by 25% to 35%.
 At Full Retirement Age (FRA), which for most retirees is 66 or 67, you will be entitled to full Social Security benefits.

 If you can wait even longer to claim you can further boost how much you will receive each month.
 Your benefit may increase by an additional 8% each year you delay past your FRA, up to age 70.
-The maximum benefit for those who begin claiming at age 70 is currently $3,698 a month, about $1,500 a month more than for those who start claiming at age 62.1 It is important to note that there is no additional advantage to delaying collecting benefits beyond age 70.
+The maximum benefit for those who begin claiming at age 70 is currently $4,194 a month, $1,830 a month more than for those who start claiming at age 62.1 It is important to note that there is no additional advantage to delaying collecting benefits beyond age 70.